webgrrrl/tensorflow-python-mnist-codelab/README.md

 ## Installation

-This repo requires that you have node.js and npm's Bower installed in your machine, for the initial download.
-Bower will install the necessary Polymer elements in order for the codelab to run. npm's Polymer is optional if you already have a web server in your machine.
+This repo requires that you have node.js and npm's Bower installed in your machine, for the initial download. npm's Polymer is optional if you already have a web server in your machine.
 Otherwise, you can install Polymer via npm and use polymer serve to run the codelab in your local machine via HTTP.
+You can also use Python and run python -m http.server within the codelab's root folder.

-This repo should be downloaded once, its Bower package run once, and then the downloaded/cloned folder distributed to the rest of the members via a local web server or removable drive.
+This repo should be downloaded once, its Bower package updated once, and then the downloaded/cloned folder distributed to the rest of the members via a local web server or removable drive.

 ## Contributors